pglez82/histnetq/experiments/paper/README.md

 ```

 #### LeQua datasets
-Download the lequa data and place it in the lequa directory (https://zenodo.org/record/6546188#.Y85gZafMKHs).
+Download the lequa data and place it in the lequa directory (https://zenodo.org/record/6546188#.Y85gZafMKHs and https://zenodo.org/records/11661820).
 Create the directory for the output of the models:
 ```bash
 cd experiments/paper